micropython/micropython/zephyr/README.md

 MicroPython port to Zephyr RTOS
 ===============================

-This is an initial port of MicroPython to Zephyr RTOS (http://zephyrproject.org).
+This is an work-in-progress port of MicroPython to Zephyr RTOS (http://zephyrproject.org).

-The port integrates well with Zephyr build system, using the latest features which will be available in 1.6.0, and thus requires Zephyr master to build against.
-All boards supported by Zephyr (with standard level of feature support, like UART console) should work with MicroPython (but not all were tested).
+This port requires Zephyr version 1.8 or higher.
+All boards supported by Zephyr (with standard level of features support, like UART console) should work with MicroPython (but not all were tested).

 Features supported at this time:

 * REPL (interactive prompt) over Zephyr UART console.
 * `utime` module for time measurements and delays.
 * `machine.Pin` class for GPIO control.
+* `usocket` module for networking (IPv4/IPv6).
 * "Frozen modules" support to allow to bundle Python modules together with firmware.
 Including complete applications, including with run-on-boot capability.